MESAHub/mesa-website/02-prereqs.markdown

 ## Set your environment variables

-The easiest way to make sure that your system is always configured appropriately is to add the needed commands to the your [shell start-up file][startup].
+The easiest way to make sure that your system is always configured appropriately is to define the neccessary environment variables in your [shell start-up file][startup].
 The file that you need to edit will depend on [which shell you're using][whichshell].
+(If you don't set the environment variables in your shell start-up file, you will need to re-define them each time you open a new shell.)

 The exact paths will vary depending on where you installed MESA and which operating system that you are using.
 After you add these